 Review the remodeling contract

 Always make sure you understand and are comfortable with the remodeling contract provided by your contractor before you proceed with the project.
-You may even want to have a solicitor/lawyer look it over, to make sure it is clear and covers what you need.
+You may even want to have a lawyer look it over, to make sure it is clear and covers what you need.
 For example, make sure your contract does not contain a section on “waiving your right to subrogation.”
-If the contractor is negligent, and you had signed a waiver like this, you couldn’t recover your losses from a third party if you needed to take legal action against them.
+If the contractor is negligent, and you had signed a waiver like this, you couldn’t recover your losses from a third party if there is a lawsuit.